 Can you age cigars, like you would a bottle of wine?

 Yes.
 Cigars, like wine, can develop a better flavor profile with age.
-Most cigar enthusiasts think that cigars develop their best flavors after about five years or storage, although some cigars will taste best after 12-24 months of storage in a properly calibrated humidor.
+Most cigar enthusiasts think that cigars develop their best flavors after about five years of storage, although some cigars will taste best after 12-24 months in a properly calibrated humidor.

 Because every type of cigar is different, there’s no “rule” for aging cigars.
 If you’re interested in aging your cigars for a better flavor, ask your local cigar store for advice on how long to store a certain cigar brand and type, then label the box before storing it inside your humidor.